omar10594/EasyBrokerViewer/README.md

 - **No Database:** All data is fetched from the API, so there is no need to set up a database.

 ## Requirements

+If you choose to set up the project locally instead of using a Codespace, you’ll need the following:

 - **Ruby:** Version 3.4.x or higher.
 - **Rails 8**